BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 ### Install

 1. **Java**: There are downloads and instructions for your system here: [Oracle: Java Downloads](https://www.oracle.com/java/technologies/downloads/).
 Or, to give yourself a great Java SDK manager, consider using [SDK-MAN!](https://sdkman.io/).
 (Even works on Windows under Windows Subsystem for Linux, aka WSL.)
-2. **Clojure CLI**: Follow the instructions at [Clojure CLI tools](https://clojure.org/guides/install_clojure).
+2. **Clojure CLI**: Follow the instructions at: [Clojure CLI tools](https://clojure.org/guides/install_clojure).
-3. **VS Code**: Download installer for your system here.
-[VS Code Downloads](https://code.visualstudio.com/Download).
+3. **VS Code**: Download installer for your system here: [VS Code Downloads](https://code.visualstudio.com/Download).
 4. **Calva**: Start VS Code and search for Calva in the **Extensions** pane.
 You can open the Extensions pane by running the command **Extensions: Install Extensions...** from the VS Code command palette.

 ???
 Note "Using Windows?"
        The official Clojure CLI tools can be hard to get working on Windows.
 Consider using [deps.clj](https://github.com/borkdude/deps.clj), a cross platform drop-in replacement for the `clojure` tool, written in Clojure.
-(Or use WSL for your Clojure adventures.)
-Here's a way to
+Here's [a Windows installer that will install the deps.clj versions of `clojure` and `clj`](https://github.com/casselc/clj-msi) on your system.
+(Instructions at the link.)

+       If installing `clojure` proves to be a problem on your machine, you can skip it for now.
+The guide will work without it.

 ???
 Note "I don't want to install anything"

     OK.
-There is actually a zero-install option, using [https://gitpod.io](Gitpod).
-Click this button to start the guide (and VS Code) in a new browser tab.
+There is actually a zero-install option, with VS Code running in the browser (using [https://gitpod.io](Gitpod)).
+Click this button to start the guide.

     <div style="display: flex; flex-direction: column; align-items: center;">